From surviving to thriving

 What I really wanted was to feel like I was making a difference and working for causes I truly believed in, not just for big business.
 Feeling torn between needing to earn money as a single mom and being who I really was, I dove into spiritual and personal development work on the side instead of making a career change.

-It wasn’t until I pulled on both my marketing experience and spiritual tools, the pressure eased and I found a new level of grace in my marketing.
+It wasn’t until I stepped deeply into my own authentic self, and brought together both my business experience and personal growth tools, that the pressure eased and I found a new level of grace in growing my business.
 And so did my clients.

-Facing this past abuse completely transformed me and my business.
+Continuing to face my past has completely transformed me and my business.
 I now understand that the energy it takes to push down trauma is huge.
 So there wasn't much left for building my business.

-Yep, what happens to us as children gets activated when marketing ourselves for greater visibility.
-We’ve learned to keep a low profile and to not become too alive or too vibrant because it isn’t always safe to do so.
+Yep, turns out that what happens to us as children gets activated when stepping toward that bigger dream.
+Some of us learned to keep a low profile and to not become too alive or too vibrant because it wasn’t always safe to do so.
+Others may have learned that they should stick with what's secure, not to brag or not to hope for too much.

-i want to support you to be authentically visible, find grace in your marketing, and uplevel your business in big ways. all the while moving through the triggers of the past with intention and heart.
+I want to support you to be authentically visible, find grace in your workdays, and uplevel your business in big ways.
+All the while moving through the triggers of the past with intention and heart.

 Speaker, author & coach